 What Are the Symptoms of Croton Poisoning?

-Your cat may experience some mild to severe symptoms, some of which will not display immediately.
 Symptoms can occur post-ingestion, depending on how long it takes to work its way through your cat’s system.

 Common symptoms are: